Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: IoT scenario use case

 \subsubsection{Falcone Crime Family}

-It includes a single Docker container running the Merlin~\cite{Tuyl} multi-platform post-exploitation Command and Control (C\&C) server.
-The Merlin server supports multiple protocols for C\&C (http/1.1 clear-text, http/1.1 over TLS, HTTP/2, HTTP/2 clear-text, http/2 over QUIC) and can remotely execute arbitrary code on the bots under its control.
+This threat actor represents a set of devices that have been previously compromised but are still running by legitimate users inside the city zone network.
+The infection vector is not relevant in this case; this could represent, for instance, supply chain attacks, malware installed by the manufacturer or insider attacks.
+The attacker-controlled node is a single Docker container running the Merlin~\cite{Tuyl} multi-platform post-exploitation Command and Control (C\&C) server, and the compromised devices run the Merlin agent.
+The Merlin server supports multiple protocols for C\&C (HTTP/1.1 clear-text, HTTP/1.1 over TLS, HTTP/2, HTTP/2 clear-text, HTTP/2 over QUIC) and can remotely execute arbitrary code on the bots under its control.
 To generate attacks against the victims, the node also includes the hping3~\cite{Sanfilippo} TCP/IP packet assembler and analyzer.

-To increase the variety within same attack categories, the currently implemented attacks for this threat actor are DoS based attacks similar to Mirai's attacking behavior as described in its source code~\cite{Miraisrc} but implemented using hping3.
+To increase the variety within the same attack categories, the currently implemented attacks for this threat actor are DoS-based attacks similar to Mirai's attacking behavior as described in its source code~\cite{Miraisrc} but implemented using hping3.
 However, since the Merlin C\&C allows the execution of arbitrary commands in the controlled machines, it can be used as a generic tool to perform various attacks.
-The following is a list of the performed malicious behavior and attacks:
+The following is a list of the currently performed malicious behavior and attacks:

 \begin{itemize} \item \textbf{Periodic C\&C communication:} The Merlin C\&C server is initialized and starts listening for incoming connections.
 All the compromised nodes execute the Merlin agent and connect to the server.
 The clients periodically communicate with the server to keep alive the C\&C channel.